Thursday, December 12, 2019

 How the Best Way to Appreciate Life is through Memory-Keeping

 When people ask, "So, what do you do?"
 I generally have a hard time answering.
-I try to focus so much on individual needs that I end up doing a variety of things that fall well outside the basic "Photo & Story Treasures consultant" description.
+I try to focus so much on individual needs that in reality I end up doing a variety of things that fall well outside the basic "Photo & Story Treasures consultant" description.

 I was asked this "So, what do you do?" question recently, and since my answer wasn't planned, I've thought about it a lot since it came out of my mouth.
 Here's what I said: